doomlab/MeMoBootR/README.md

 # Version Information

+Version: 0.0.0.4000
+  - Added categorical moderators, where X is continuous, M can be categorical or continuous.
+Please note that it will not run with X categorical. (model 1 - moderation)

 Version: 0.0.0.3000
   - Added two way interactions (model 1 - moderation)
   - No good categorical options yet (i.e., it'll run but not what you want probably yet)